osukhoroslov/dslib/README.md

 # dslib

-Framework for teaching and testing distributed systems.
+A simulation-based framework for teaching distributed systems.